keleustes/blog/content/argo/_index.en.md

 - Investigate the feasibility of converting shipyard functions to argo.
   For that purpose improvments have been made and proposed to the argo community.

+{{% notice warning %}}
-- This is not a "replacement" for airship shipyard.
-This POC merely aims at highlighting the potential advantages and pitfall in going in that direction.
+This is not a "replacement" for airship shipyard.
+This POC merely aims to highlight the potential advantages and pitfalls in going in that direction.
+{{% /notice %}}

 ## Lessons Learned